NTU CCA Singapore Research Centre and Office: +65 6460 0300

 Catherine David, Deputy Director in charge of Research and Globalisation, MNAM/CCI, Centre Pompidou, Paris, France

-Professor Patrick Flores, Professor of Art Studies, Department of Arts Studies, University of the Philippines and Curator Jorge B. Vargas Museum, Manila, Philippines
+Professor Patrick Flores, Department of Art Studies, University of the Philippines and Curator Jorge B. Vargas Museum, Manila, Philippines

-Professor Ashley Thompson, Hiram W. Woodward Chair, Southeast Asian Art and Chair, South East Asian Studies, SOAS, University of London, United Kingdom
+Professor Ashley Thompson, Hiram W. Woodward Chair of Southeast Asian Art, SOAS University of London, United Kingdom

-Philip Tinari, Director, Ullens Center for Contemporary Art (UCCA), Beijing, China
+Philip Tinari, Director, UCCA Center for Contemporary Art, Beijing, China

 Tue - Sun: 12.00 - 7.00pm